-B.6.6.
-Polarisation measurements (o_ucd, pol_states)
+B.6.5.
+Polarization measurements (pol_states, pol_xel)

 This covers the case when the observed flux was recorded for various states of a polarizer.
-Then the dataset can be: a set of images, a set of spectra, a set of spectral cubes with various polarisation flux at each data point, etc..
+Then the dataset can be: a set of images, a set of spectra, a set of spectral cubes with various polarization flux at each data point.
 What differs is the nature of the observable and the list of possible polarization states recorded.

 In this case, o_ucd should at least contain the substring 'phys.polarisation' like in "phot.flux.density; phys.polarisation".
-The polarisation measure can be specified with UCD strings like in "phot.flux.density; phys.polarisation.Stokes.I", etc. as shown in the list of observable UCD cited above.
+The polarization measure can be specified with UCD strings like in "phot.flux.density; phys.polarisation.Stokes.I", etc. as shown in the list of observable UCD cited above.